-A recent meta-analysis in the journal eLife identified nearly 400 routine practices that have been debunked by studies in leading medical journals.
+A meta-analysis in the journal eLife identified nearly 400 routine practices that have been debunked by studies in leading medical journals.
 Writing for the New York Times, Gina Kolata rounds up 10 "of the most notable findings."

 Details on the meta-analysis